tatudesigner/Design-Grid-Extension-for-Inkscape/README.md

 ## 🚀 Why Use This Extension?

 Although Inkscape isn't primarily a prototyping tool like Figma, its versatility makes it a great choice for designers working on both **digital** and **print projects**.
-The Responsive Grid Creator bridges the gap, offering a solution for quickly generating grids tailored to your needs.
+The Design Grid bridges the gap, offering a solution for quickly generating grids tailored to your needs.
 Whether you're building a web layout or designing brochures, this tool saves time and ensures consistency.

 ---